What Are COIs? A Guide To Certificates of Insurance

 What Is the Best Way to Track COIs?

 There is no one “best way” to track COIs—the most important thing is that you do so.
-However, the process is simplified and streamlined by working with sophisticated COI management software and service providers like myCOI.
+However, the process is simplified and streamlined by working with sophisticated certificate of insurance tracking software and service providers like myCOI.
 COI management tools offer some major benefits, such as these:

 Why Is myCOI the Best COI Tracking And Management Provider?